jayprophit/cs50-Python/Python Documentation.md

 as a programmer you can use the functions to get the computer to do those things

-some functions take multiple arguments, if you seperate the arguments to the function with a comma, you can pass in 1 or more arguments
+some functions take multiple arguments, if you separate the arguments to the function with a comma, you can pass in 1 or more arguments

 e.g.